-Despite the sheer importance of IP in the fashion industry and beyond, it is a commonly misunderstood body of law, and its various elements are often used interchangeably when they are, in fact, distinct.
-With that in mind, here is a brief look at the different forms of IP and how they apply in fashion …
+Despite the sheer importance of intellectual property in the fashion industry and beyond, it is a commonly misunderstood body of law, and its various elements are often used interchangeably when they are, in fact, distinct.
+With that in mind, here is a brief look at the different forms of intellectual property and how they apply in fashion …

 The U.S. legal system (as distinguished from the national protections provided in the countries of its international fashion counterparts, such as, Italy, France, and the United Kingdom) provides certain rights and protections for owners of various types of property, including intellectual property.
-Rights and protections for owners of IP are based on federal patent, trademark and copyright laws, and state law alternatives, and in some cases, may be used to secure rights outside of the U.S. based on IP treaties, such as the Madrid Protocol or the Paris Convention.
+Rights and protections for owners of intellectual property are based on federal patent, trademark and copyright laws, and state law alternatives, and in some cases, may be used to secure rights outside of the U.S. based on intellectual property treaties, such as the Madrid Protocol or the Paris Convention.

-The most common forms of IP are as follows …
+The most common forms of intellectual property are as follows …

 Copyright protection extends to “original works of authorship fixed in any tangible medium of expression” from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.
 This means that original poetry, movies, video games, videos, stage productions, paintings, sheet music, recorded music performances, novels, software code, sculptures, photographs, architectural designs, and elements of fashion designs are afforded protection as long as they meet the requisite levels of creativity and originality, which is a relatively low bar, and are “fixed in a tangible medium,” meaning that they are “sufficiently permanent or stable to permit it to be perceived, reproduced, or otherwise communicated for a period of more than transitory duration.”